 It was these years when the smell and taste of whiskey and ginger first enamored Rhonda.
 She loved the grain and spice, as well as the spirited occasions on which it was prevalent.
 At the age of 15, Rhonda got a gig- at a bar.
 One might say, she had her career path right at a young age.

 If you’ve never worked in a bar, then you might not understand the joy that comes along with giving customers a great experience.
-Guiding them through the evening and making sure they enjoy themselves is a fulfilling feeling, and a lot of fun!
+Guiding them through the evening and making sure they enjoy themselves is a fulfilling feeling and a lot of fun!

 Happy hours were in full swing at this time.
 So, after her day job, Rhonda spent many hours socializing at the bars around Boston.
 This got her ready for her next gig.
 During this time, she also fine-tuned her own palate and learned the complexities and unique flavors between whiskey, scotch, bourbon, and many other spirits.

 But, tending bar wasn’t the only thing Rhonda was doing.
 In 1980, she graduated with a degree in secretary science and got a job behind a desk at The Boston Consulting Group.
-It was there she met, Jim Koch- her boss, a consultant, and brewmaster by lineage.
-Jim recognized that special pioneering spirit in Rhonda.
+It was there she met Jim Koch- her boss, a consultant, and brewmaster by lineage.
+Jim recognized that unique pioneering spirit in Rhonda.
 He was also aware of how comfortable she was in a bar and often said, “bars are Rhonda’s natural habitat!”
 So, he approached Rhonda to help him create and promote a craft beer company – The Boston Beer Company.
 Jim’s family had been making rich and flavorful beers for generations.
 And, although Rhonda would have preferred making whiskey, she agreed.
 She was on the right path.

 Using her insights and years of training in and around the thickly connected Boston bars, Rhonda was able to sell the hell out of Sam Adams, eventually helping to make it a household name.

 It was an exciting time!
-The girl from the North Shore was co-founder of one of Boston’s most recognized, and now nationally known, products.
+The girl from the North Shore was the co-founder of one of Boston’s most recognized, and now nationally known, products.

 So, after 15 years of settling a new territory for craft beer, she left The Boston Beer Company, makers of Samuel Adams Beer.